Antique Regency table with a rosewood lamp from 1825

 Description

-Regency side table made of rosewood, featuring a tabletop shape over drawers with a frieze, turned and carved supports ending with hanging legs, and original brass casters.
+Regency side table made of rosewood, featuring a top shape over drawers with a frieze, turned and carved supports ending with hanging legs, and original brass casters.
 This antique table retains its original finish with a few repaintings, all in a ready-to-place condition.

-Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
-It features significant influences from Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century, inspired by Napoleon’s reign.
+It features significant similarities and references to Roman and Greek ornamentation.

 The key aspect of elite antique furniture is originality.
 This is ultimately crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.